Albany Great Danes men's basketball: The Three-Peat and "The Shot"

 Despite winning back-to-back championships, the Great Danes were selected fourth in preseason polls.
 The Great Danes opened the season 2–6, but finished the regular season 19–2 (15–1 in America East play).
 The Great Danes went into the America East tournament as the #1 seed.
 UAlbany defeated Maine and squeaked by New Hampshire.
 They played Stony Brook at SEFCU Arena in a rematch of the previous year's championship.
 Stony Brook was the only conference team to beat the Danes during the regular season.

 On March 14, 2015, in front of a sold out SEFCU Arena, the Great Danes defeated Stony Brook 51–50 to win their third straight conference title.
 The Great Danes won the game on a three-point shot by Peter Hooley with 1.6 seconds to go.
 "The Shot" gained national attention because of Hooley.
-Hooley, a native of Australia, left the team for nearly an entire month to be with his mother, who would sadly pass from colon cancer.
+Hooley, a native of Australia, left the team for nearly an entire month to be with his mother, who had died from colon cancer.
 Hooley stated after the game, "When you've got angels watching, you can do anything."
 Because of the game winning shot, Hooley and the Great Danes received national attention, as Hooley appeared on Sports Center and CBS' Road to March Madness Show.
 On March 20, 2015, The Great Danes fell to Oklahoma 69–60 in the second round of the 2015 NCAA basketball tournament.